coljac

 Should we be worried about cyber-bullying?

-Posted by Colin in Internet, Opinion on April 21st, 2011 | 3 Comments
+Posted by Colin on Apr 21, 2011 in Internet, Opinion | 3 comments

 It was widely reported yesterday that Facebook have released some new security tools, including a reporting mechanism that allows kids to report an incident of bullying to a trusted adult.
 This initiative is parted of Facebook’s revamped Family Safety Center and came directly as a result of Facebook’s involvement with the White House Conference on Bullying Prevention.